Ankit-0202/turing-machine-simulator/README.md

 # Turing Machine Simulator

-**Turing Machine Simulator** is a web-based application that allows users to design, configure, and simulate Turing machines.
-Leveraging a Flask backend and a React TypeScript frontend styled with Tailwind CSS, this simulator provides an intuitive interface for both educational purposes and computational explorations.
+**Turing Machine Simulator** is a web-based application that allows users to design, configure and simulate Turing machines using Morphett notation.

 ---